Andy-set-studio/stalfos/README.md

+>❗️❗️❗️ This repository is no longer maintained.
+Thanks to everyone for your help.
+It means a lot! ❗️❗️❗️

+---

 ## About

 Stalfos is an open-source, skeletal front-end development starter kit.
 It provides you with a solid starting-point for working with HTML, Sass and JavaScript.
 It also provides tools for working with images, fonts and SVG.